We envision that development challenges are efficiently addressed in partner countries through increasing scientific

 - the International Programme in the Physical Sciences (IPPS), started 1961

 - the International Programme in the Chemical Sciences (IPICS), started 1970

 - the International Programme in the Mathematical Sciences (IPMS), started 2002

 Our mission is to strengthen the scientific knowledge, research capacity and postgraduate education in the basic sciences chemistry, mathematics and physics in countries where such capacity is non-existing or weak.

 How we do it (the ISP model)

-We provide long-term funding, coordination and mentoring to research groups and regional scientific networks at universities and research institutes in Africa, Asia and Latin America.
+We provide long-term funding, coordination and mentoring to research groups and regional scientific networks at universities and research institutes in low and lower-middle income countries in Africa, Asia and Latin America.
 Our model builds on:

 - Support to institutionally based research groups and regional scientific networks (not individuals)